Stainless Steel Flatware Set

 Luxury 18/10 Stainless Steel Flatware Set

-Lekoch Flatware is made of 18/10 high quality mirror polished stainless steel.
+Lekoch silver Flatware is made of 18/10 high-quality mirror polished stainless steel.

-Our flateware set adopts the advanced processing technology of polished surface mirrors, anti-corrosive and anti-rust, with a long service life.
+Our silver flatware set adopts the advanced processing technology of polished surface mirrors, anti-corrosive and anti-rust, with long service life.

 A mix of clean lines with the precious curves of a 19th century, 18/10 stainless steel flatware is undoubtedly a focus of the table and attracts everyone's attention.